matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 the specification may deprecate algorithms when necessary.
 Currently the only listed hashing algorithm is SHA-256 as defined by [RFC 4634](https://tools.ietf.org/html/rfc4634) and Identity Servers and clients MUST agree to its use with the string `sha256`.
+SHA-256 was chosen as it is currently used throughout the Matrix spec, as well as its properties of being quick to hash.
+While this reduces the resources necessary to generate a rainbow table for attackers, a fast hash is necessary if particularly slow mobile clients are going to be hashing thousands of contacts.

 When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body.
-If they do not match what the server has on file (which may be the case if the pepper was rotated right after the client's request for it), then the server can inform the client that they need to query the hash details again, instead of just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.
+If they do not match what the server has on file (which may be the case if the pepper was rotated right after the client's request for it), then the server must inform the client that they need to query the hash details again, instead of just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.